|

 realizing they’ve been craving bitter for years and never

 knew it.
-I know lots of people who now consider Calamus
+I know lots of people who now consider calamus

-the best of the chewing roots, as I myself do.
+among the best of the chewing roots, as I myself do.

-I really don’t use any
+By preference I rarely use any

 digestive complaints.
 A cold infusion can be made by